 \ARTICLEAUTHORS{ \AUTHOR{Yanlin Qu} \AFF{Columbia Business School, \EMAIL{qu.yanlin@columbia.edu}} \AUTHOR{Hongseok Namkoong} \AFF{Columbia Business School, \EMAIL{namkoong@gsb.columbia.edu}} \AUTHOR{Assaf Zeevi} \AFF{Columbia Business School, \EMAIL{assaf@gsb.columbia.edu}} }

 \ABSTRACT{ Thompson Sampling is one of the most widely used and studied bandit algorithms, known for its simple structure, low regret performance, and solid theoretical guarantees.
-Yet, in stark contrast to most other families of bandit algorithms, the exact mechanism through which posterior sampling (as introduced by Thompson) is able to ``properly" balance exploration and exploitation, remains a mystery.
-In this paper we show that the core insight to address this question stems from recasting Thompson Sampling as an online optimization algorithm.
-To distill this, a key conceptual tool is introduced, which we refer to as ``faithful'' stationarization of the regret formulation.
-Essentially, the finite horizon dynamic optimization problem is converted into a stationary counterpart which ``closely resembles'' the original objective (in contrast, the classical infinite horizon discounted formulation, that leads to the Gittins index, alters the problem and objective in too significant a manner).
-The newly crafted time invariant objective can be studied using Bellman's principle which leads to a time invariant optimal policy.
-When viewed through this lens, Thompson Sampling admits a simple online optimization form that mimics the structure of the Bellman-optimal policy, and where greediness is regularized by a measure of residual uncertainty based on point-biserial correlation.
-This answers the question of how Thompson Sampling balances exploration-exploitation, and moreover, provides a principled framework to study and further improve Thompson's original idea. }
+Yet, in stark contrast to most other families of bandit algorithms, the exact mechanism through which posterior sampling (as introduced by Thompson) is able to ``properly'' balance exploration and exploitation, remains a mystery.
+In this paper, we show that the core insight to address this question stems from recasting Thompson Sampling as an online optimization algorithm.
+To distill this, we introduce a suitable time invariant notion of regret that leads to a stationarized bandit problem, and a stationary Bellman-optimal policy.
+We then show that Thompson Sampling admits an online optimization form that mimics the structure of the aforementioned Bellman-optimal policy, where ``greediness" is regularized by a measure of residual uncertainty.
+This new lens of online optimization allows both a better understanding of Thompson Sampling dynamics, as well as a principled manner for policy improvement that mimics the Bellman-optimal benchmark. }